 - 2/3 cup whipped topped

-Press the dough into a round tart pan and trim the edges.
+- Press the dough into a round tart pan and trim the edges.
+There will be a little bit of extra dough.
 Lightly prick the sides and bottom with a fork.

 A delicious and moist yogurt bundt cake, with creamy strawberry cheesecake and fresh strawberries baked right into it.
 So easy, so yummy and perfect for summer!
 From Michelle at Giraffes Can Bake.